 This will be Kenneth Branagh's third World War II movie.
 He also appeared in Conspiracy (2001) and Valkyrie (2008).
 If counting Swing Kids (1993) whose story takes place a few years before the war, then it would mark as the fourth WWII film he starred in.

-Reunites Christopher Nolan with Hans Zimmer (music), Lee Smith (editor), Hoyte van Hoytema (photography), Nathan Crowley (production designer), John Papsidera (casting), Tom Hardy and Cillian Murphy.
-Most of the crew have been working for Christopher Nolan since The Dark Knight Trilogy except Hoyte van Hoytema who has worked with Christopher Nolan since Interstellar.
+Reunites Christopher Nolan with Hans Zimmer (music), Lee Smith (editor), Hoyte Van Hoytema (photography), Nathan Crowley (production designer), John Papsidera (casting), Tom Hardy and Cillian Murphy.
+Most of the crew have been working fo Nolan since The Dark Knight Trilogy except van Hoytema who has worked with him since Interstellar (2014).

 Lots of filming was done in and around Urk, a small fishing town in Flevoland, the Netherlands.
 Urk is pronounced exactly the same as the second part of the movie name: dunkURK.